Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 ``<repository_name>`` must be an integrated GitLab repository in the project.

 When you click on this reference, you will redirect to the commit with the sha1 ``<sha1>``.

+Cross References
+'''''''''''''''''
+An integration allows to reference a Tuleap artifact in the message of a integrated GitLab commit.
+The reference of an artifact must be made with ``TULEAP-XXX``, where ``XXX`` is the id of the artifact.

 How to create an integration
 ----------------------------